ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/gallery.md

   <div class="text-wrapper">
     <a id="skys-the-limit"></a>
     <h1>Sky's the Limit - 18 Grid</h1>
     <p>In the same vein as Sinking Feeling, this is meta origami with a non-standard model.
-This is my first attempt at treating my own paper and wetfolding, both of which are techniques that open a world of possibilities.
 I wanted this model to focus on youthful imagination, as I know I would have loved this as a kid.
 Also, yes, it does fly.</p>
     <p>Designed: 05/10/25</p>
   </div>
   <div class="image-container">